top of page

 Couples who are ready to concentrate on their relationship, especially when:

-• You’re stuck in repeating cycles you can’t stop on your own.
+• You’re stuck in repeating cycles you can’t stop on your own

-• You’re navigating betrayal and want a path forward.
+• You’re navigating betrayal and want a path forward

-• You’re separating/divorcing and want cooperative co-parenting.
+• You’re separating and want cooperative co-parenting

-If there’s ongoing violence/coercive control, untreated active substance use, or an immediate safety risk, an intensive is not the right setting.
+If there’s ongoing violence, coercive control, untreated active substance use, or an immediate safety risk, an intensive is not the right setting.
 I’ll provide referrals for higher-level or specialized care.

 Why this method?
-(PACT & secure-functioning)

 What this looks like